Autodesk-Forge/design.automation-custom-data-viewer/README.md

 2. Open .\src\SampleApp.sln in VisualStudio 2015.
 3. Build solution.
 4. Open .\setup\init.bat in your favorite text editor and enter the values.
 All the values are needed to run the sample.
-5. Open command prompt window, change directory to .\setup\
+5. Open "Node.js command prompt" from the Windows Start Menu, change directory to .\setup\
 6. Run setup.bat

 ## Setup Workflow